hoodiecrow/thtcl/README.md

 ```

 __invoke__ calls a function, passing some arguments to it.
 The value of evaluating the
 expression in the function body is returned.
+Handles the difference in calling convention
+between a Procedure object and a regular proc command.

 ```
 proc invoke {fn vals} {